Skip to content

 Resistor R1R_1 sets the gain of the phototransistor.
 The larger the resistor, the larger the voltage drop across it for a given current through the phototransistor.
 A higher resistance means a higher gain (increased sensitivity to light), but also increases the noise and results in the circuit saturating (the output getting to about 0V) at a lower light level.
 Choosing an appropriate value for R1R_1 is normally a case of trial and error until you find the right balance between sensitivity, noise, and saturation level.

-This is a placeholder for the reference: shows the response of a Wurth Electronics 1541201NC3060 phototransistor to a light source.
+This is a placeholder for the reference: phototransistor-response-to-led shows the response of a Wurth Electronics 1541201NC3060 phototransistor to a light source.
 The yellow trace represents the LED control signal, where HIGH is OFF and LOW is ON.
 The blue trace represents the phototransistor output.
 R1R_1 is 150kΩ150k\Omega.
 The horizontal time grid is 200us200us per division, so this is a short pulse.
 You can see the phototransistor output taking time to respond.
 This is due to the parasitic capacitance on the output and the low drive strength of the phototransistor.
 If we left the LED on, the output would eventually settle.

 An oscilloscope trace showing the response of a phototransistor to a light source.